mfjkri/OneNUS/README.md

    - Users can only edit or delete their own comments and posts.

 3. 🗂 Category tagging for posts

    - Users can filter posts by category to allow for easier searching.

+4. 👤 User profiles
+   - Users can view their own as well as other user profiles to see their forum statistics.

 ## 🛠 Building the project